proofgov/ProofsGoToSpec/README.md

 ## Preferences

 Preferences -> Package Settings > ProofsGoToSpec > Settings

-By default, specs are assumed to live in "/spec", but if you have a nonstandard location, you can override current setting in your preferences.
+By default, specs are assumed to live in `/spec/`, top level directory of the project, but if you have a nonstandard location, you can override current setting in your preferences.

-If you have Javascript files they will live in "/test", which you can override in your preferences.
-The path is also slightly mangled "/javascript/" becomes "/js/".
+If you have Javascript files they will live in `/test/`, which you can override in your preferences.
+The path is also slightly mangled `/javascript/` becomes `/js/`.
 Vue files are supported with the same style as JS files.

-If you have Python files they will live in "/tests".
+If you have Python files they will live in `/tests`.

 ## Usage